AliAHL/Summarizer-Chatbot/README.md

 And here's the direct link of the chatbot: https://udify.app/chat/sI7tIcJbUKYk9pHy

-I also left the instructions I gave to the bot via summarize_my_paper.yml file.
+I also left the instructions I gave to the bot at the .yml file.